dalgard/meteor-viewmodel/README.md

 this.myValue.reset();
 ```

-If the viewmodel shares its state (`share` flag is set), setting a new value – reactively or non-reactively – automatically sets the new value on all other instances of the same viewmodel.

-(As a rule, you should never set a new value non-reactively.)
+If the viewmodel shares its state (`share` flag is set), setting a new value – reactively or non-reactively – automatically sets the new value on all other instances of the same viewmodel (as a rule, you should never set a new value non-reactively).

 ##### Serialization